11 Ways You Can Lower Your Blood Pressure Naturally – No Meds Required

 According to a review of 15 studies, the less you drink, the lower your blood pressure will drop—to a point.
 One study found that light drinking may actually reduce blood pressure more than no drinks per day.

-One “drink” equals 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of spirits to achieve the goal of low blood pressure.
+One “drink” equals 250ml of beer, 150ml of wine, or 45ml of spirits to achieve the goal of low blood pressure.
 Other studies have also found that moderate drinking—up to two drinks a day for a man—can lower risks of heart disease.
 “High levels of alcohol are clearly detrimental,” says Obarzanek.
 “But moderate alcohol is protective of the heart.
 If you are going to drink, drink moderately.”

 Scientists have long debated the effects of caffeine on blood pressure.
-Some studies have shown no effect, but one from Duke University Medical Center found that caffeine consumption of 500 mg—roughly three 8-ounce cups of coffee—increased blood pressure by 4 mmHg, and that effect lasted until bedtime.
-For reference, 8 ounces of drip coffee contain 100 to 125 mg of caffeine; the same amount of tea, 50 mg; an equal quantity of cola, about 40 mg.
+Some studies have shown no effect, but one from Duke University Medical Center found that caffeine consumption of 500 mg—roughly three 235ml cups of coffee—increased blood pressure by 4 mmHg, and that effect lasted until bedtime.
+For reference, 235ml of drip coffee contain 100 to 125 mg of caffeine; the same amount of tea, 50 mg; an equal quantity of soda, about 40 mg.

 Study participants who sipped three cups of a hibiscus tea daily lowered systolic blood pressure by 7 points in 6 weeks on average, say researchers from Tufts University—results on par with many prescription medications.
 Those who received a placebo drink improved their reading by only 1 point.